Zhang-Jiayong/FEA-NEB/README.md

     1) replace the original file 'fix_neb.cpp' with the modified one when compiling LAMMPS (the free-end algorithm is implemented in this file)

-    2) run the script 'FEANEB.XXX.py' with necessary parameters from the bash terminal (a bash script named 'lmprun.sh' is given in the example)
+    2) from the bash terminal, run the script 'FEANEB.XXX.py' with necessary parameters (a bash script named 'lmprun.sh' is given in the example)

 input of FEANEB.XXX.py